 • Purpose: Find out which tools a company is using or download lists of companies using a tool.

 • Benefits: Gain insights into the technology stack of your competitors or potential clients, helping you make informed business decisions.
+Still essential for sales and competitive research.

 2. AuthoredUp